-David Poland has over forty years of experience in the development and management of counseling, training, employee assistance, occupational and environmental health services in the hospital, community, correctional and transportation industry environments.
+David Poland has over 40 years of experience in the development and management of counseling, training, employee assistance, occupational and environmental health services in the hospital, community, correctional and transportation industry environments.

 Dave has designed and managed employee assistance and critical incident stress management programs; served as the Chairman of the Board for a non-profit residential treatment facility in Maryland; and, managed a transportation employer’s pre-placement, periodic, surveillance, fitness for duty and drug/alcohol testing programs.

-Dave received his Master's of Clinical Psychology from Loyola College, completed the “Federal Workplace Mediation” certificate program from the Northern Virginia Mediation Service and been a Certified Employee Assistance Professional.
+Dave received his Masters in Clinical Psychology from Loyola College, completed the “Federal Workplace Mediation” certificate program from the Northern Virginia Mediation Service and been a Certified Employee Assistance Professional.

 Mr. Rudd’s expertise lies in training and performance improvement gained from serving 23 years in the U.S. Navy, in multiple federal agencies and the private sector.
 He has led and managed employees in developing and implementing training and development programs and performance improvement projects.